dcunited001/dcunited001.github.io/_posts/2016-05-12-facets-of-greatness-intro.md

 ### NOTHING YOU SO STUPID!!

 Maybe try again in a week.
 It's a Shrödingers Box.
-Sometimes there's nothing, but sometimes there's a lil kitten.
+Sometimes there's nothing, but sometimes there's a lil kitty.

 The Unknown facet encompasses what we don't know or can't know.
 This includes attributes that are difficult to pin down.
 It also includes